Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Compare whole-of-market TOU tariffs

-Fill in the form and we’ll help match you to eligible time-of-use options (including Economy 7/10 where available) for your home.
+Fill in the form and we’ll help match you to eligible time-of-use options (including agile and Economy 7/10 where available) for your home.

 They can be, but only when the cheaper time bands line up with your real-life usage.
-In practical UK terms, TOU tariffs tend to be worth it when:
+Measured against the July 2026 cap of 26.11p/kWh, TOU tariffs tend to be worth it when:

-- You can consistently use electricity overnight or in other off-peak windows (e.g. EV charging, washing, tumble drying, immersion heater).
+- You can consistently use electricity overnight or in other off-peak windows (e.g. EV charging, a heat pump on a timer, washing, tumble drying, immersion heater, battery charging).

-- You have (or can get) a smart meter where the tariff requires half-hourly readings.
+- You have (or can get) a smart meter sending half-hourly readings, which most modern TOU and agile tariffs require.

-- You’re comfortable avoiding peak slots for flexible loads, especially during winter evenings.
+- You’re comfortable avoiding peak slots for flexible loads, especially during winter evenings when peak rates bite hardest.

-They’re often not worth it if your household is busiest at peak times (cooking, heating, entertainment in the early evening) and you can’t move much usage.
+They’re often not worth it if your household is busiest at peak times (cooking, heating, entertainment in the early evening) and you can’t move much usage — in that case a competitive fixed tariff at or just below the cap is usually the safer choice.

 Who benefits most from time-of-use tariffs?